yodarango-showcase/neo-employee-api/README.md

 - requires a route param "id" which represents the user id to be updated
 - updates one user on only the fields that have changed

-- _PATCH "/employees/<id>`"_
-- requires a route param "id" which represents the user id to be updated
-- updates one user on only the fields that have changed

-- _PATCH "/employees/<id>`"_
+- _DELETE "/employees/<id>`"_
 - requires a route param "id" which represents the user id to be deleted
-- (soft deletion) updates the field "deleted" on the user which otherwise is empty
+- (soft deletion) updates the field "user_deleted" on the user which otherwise is null

+**TEST COVERAGE THAT COUL BE IMPLEMENTED**

+_GET/employess_

+1. verify that only deleted users are retruned if query "deleted=true" is passed
+2. verify that only active users are retruned if query "deleted=false" is passed or if it is ommited

+_GET "/employees/<id>`"_

+3. Verify that only one user is returned if an existing id is passed in the params
+4. Verify that only no user are returned if a non existing id is passed in the params

+_PATCH "/employees/<id>`"_

+5. Verify that only the values passed in the body are updated
+6. Verify that validation works for all types of input

+_DELETE "/employees/<id>`"_

+7. Verify that user_delted is updated accurately when user is deleted